 University of Colorado

-3:30-5:00: Putting It All Together: Case Studies of Complex Patients - All Faculty
+3:30-5:00 Putting It All Together: Case Studies of Complex Patients - Dr. Roy Stevens, Moderator

 In order to recognize dentists with advanced training in dental sedation the American Dental Society of Anesthesiology established the College of Sedation in Dentistry in 2006.
 Entrance to the college is by examination.
 Click below for more information or to register for the entrance examination following the meeting, or call us at 312.664.8270.